-January might not be peak golf season, but Severson Dells Nature Center, a conservation group in Rockford, is welcoming the community to hit golf ball-sized seed bombs to continue an ongoing prairie restoration project.
+January might not be peak golf season, but Severson Dells Nature Center, a conservation group in Rockford, is inviting the public to help restore prairie habitat by hitting golf ball-sized seed bombs.

 On Saturday, Jan.
-31, the public is invited to the former Elliot Golf Course to launch seed bombs, play nature games and learn more about the project.
+31, visitors are welcome at the former Elliot Golf Course to launch seed bombs, play nature games and learn more about the project.

-Severson Dells Nature Center Executive Director Ann Wasser said the seed bombs hold more than 100 species of prairie plants.
-They will continue to be used to restore the landscape.
+Severson Dells Nature Center Executive Director Ann Wasser said the seed bombs hold more than 100 species of prairie plants and will be used to restore the landscape.

 Severson Dells acquired the golf course, which had been closed for years, from the Rockford Park District in 2024.
 The group is rewilding the landscape to prairie, savannah and wetlands.